pchalamet/InterviewCartPrototype/README.md

 Orleans does solve the state management problem - allowing to persist and above all route requests to the right cart instance (a grain instance).
 Orleans also ensures serialized access to the grain instance - no concurrency - without impacting overall scalability.

-Note that data is persisted in memory for the moment.
+Note that data is "persisted" in memory for the moment.

+Api returns a tuple (status, value) - because no exception shall be raised.
+Tuples are used because it's convenient to decorate results such way.
+A better way is to use union types but C# does not support this.

 ## Client
 The client is a dummy one and just import the Swagger service definition.
 It randomly applies operation on a random cart (so one can run concurrent client to test behaviour).
+Client use the error info on error and display it as well.

 # Build
 Some requirements: